codingABI/3dRotation/README.md

 | Triangle | 4 | 32 | 0 |
 | Quadrangle | 0 | 32 | 32 |

 Here is an example for a wrong display order, which can not be solved by z-value sorting.
-To solve this problem, the large side quadrangles need to be split into smaller polygons.
+To solve this problem, the large side-quadrangles need to be split into smaller polygons.

 ![glitch example](/assets/images/glitch.png)